XL-ML/XL-ML/README.md

 params = Regressor.LinReg.fit(x, y, epochs: 1000, lr: 0.0001)
 ```

-With these `params` we can compute a metric (r^2 for regressive tasks):
+With these `params` we can compute a metric:

 ```elixir
 r2_score = Regressor.LinReg.metric(x_test, y_test, params)
 ```

+The most intuitive metric is selected for each algorithm (e.g., r^2 for regression or reconstruction error for PCA).

-As you can see, XL-ML can do all of these things quickly and simply.
+As can be seen, XL-ML is efficient, optimized, and descriptive.

 ## Algorithms

 A list of all algorithms in production is listed below.

+1. **Regression**
+    - Linear Regression
+    - Logistic Regression
+    - Softmax Regression
+    - Probit Regression
+2. **Clustering**
+    - k-Nearest Neighbors
+3. **Dimensionality Reduction**
+    - PCA